-- 26 To maintain the historic integrity of the existing bridges, a rehabilitation would need to retain the - 27 characteristics of the bridge's original design, materials, and workmanship.
-Preliminary structural - 28 investigations have led to the conclusion that the rehabilitation would be quite expensive and result in a - bridge with a shorter operational life.
-During the evaluations of possible rehabilitations, 15- and 50-year - 30 rehabilitations were studied.
-The 50-year rehabilitation seems unlikely to result in bridges that would - retain their historic integrity.
-While the 15-year rehabilitation is more likely to retain historic integrity, - 32 it is not considered a reasonable/cost-effective alternative.
-In either case, a 75-year design life for the - 33 existing bridges is not practically obtainable. - According to the project's traffic analysis, the project is expected to have no meaningful impact on traffic volumes or vehicle mix.
+27 characteristics of the bridge's original design, materials, and workmanship.
+Preliminary structural

+28 investigations have led to the conclusion that the rehabilitation would be quite expensive and result in a

+30 rehabilitations were studied.
+The 50-year rehabilitation seems unlikely to result in bridges that would

+31 retain their historic integrity.
+While the 15-year rehabilitation is more likely to retain historic integrity,

+- it is not considered a reasonable/cost-effective alternative.
+In either case, a 75-year design life for the existing bridges is not practically obtainable. - According to the project's traffic analysis, the project is expected to have no meaningful impact on traffic volumes or vehicle mix.
 This operational analysis used the Highway Capacity Software (HCS).
-The traffic analysis was performed for the existing condition, for the construction year (2022) and for the design - 37 year (2042).
-The design year traffic analysis included the No-Build Alternative and the Reasonable Range - 38 of Build Alternatives: - Existing year (2017): average annual daily traffic (AADT) of 6,768, Peak Hour Percentage of 7.70 - 40 Construction year (2022): AADT of 6,974, Peak Hour Percentage of 7.70 - Design year (2042): AADT of 7,705, Peak Hour Percentage of 7.70 - 42 The HCS Rural Two-Lane analysis used a performance measure of Percent Time Spent Following to - 43 determine that the level of service for Route 51/151 is C.
+The traffic analysis was performed for the existing condition, for the construction year (2022) and for the design year (2042).
+The design year traffic analysis included the No-Build Alternative and the Reasonable Range of Build Alternatives:

+- Existing year (2017): average annual daily traffic (AADT) of 6,768, Peak Hour Percentage of 7.70 - 40 Construction year (2022): AADT of 6,974, Peak Hour Percentage of 7.70 - 41 Design year (2042): AADT of 7,705, Peak Hour Percentage of 7.70

+42 The HCS Rural Two-Lane analysis used a performance measure of Percent Time Spent Following to

+43 determine that the level of service for Route 51/151 is C.

-2.2.4 Additional Considerations Regarding the Conceptual Alternatives 1
+1 2.2.4 Additional Considerations Regarding the Conceptual Alternatives

-- 2 Because of the success of the Build Alternatives, it was appropriate to - examine other important impacts that are reasonably associated with the 3 - 4 Conceptual Alternatives.

-2.2.4.1 Segar Memorial Park and Section 4(f) 5

-- 6 The Segar Memorial Park/Illinois Welcome Center is located on the south - 7 side of IL Route 150, immediately after the Chester Bridge.
+- 2 Because of the success of the Build Alternatives, it was appropriate to - 3 examine other important impacts that are reasonably associated with the - 4 Conceptual Alternatives. - 5 2.2.4.1 Segar Memorial Park and Section 4(f) - 6 The Segar Memorial Park/Illinois Welcome Center is located on the south - 7 side of IL Route 150, immediately after the Chester Bridge.
 Elzie C. Segar is - 8 the creator of Popeye, and Chester is his birthplace and early home.
 Segar - 9 is said to have modeled many of the Popeye characters after real residents - 10 of Chester.
 In 1977, a 6-foot bronze statue of Popeye was dedicated in - 11 Segar Memorial Park.
 The park is owned and administered by the City of - 12 Chester.
 It is included in the City's roster of recreational amenities.
-Onsite - 13 is a scenic overlook, picnic tables, and a tourist center.
-In addition to its - 14 status as a locally important recreational resource, the 3-acre park is also a - 15 Section 4(f) resource; see Figures 2-5, 2-6, 2-7, and 2-8. - 16 A Section 4(f) property is any publicly-owned land of a public park, - 17 recreational area, or wildlife and waterfowl refuge of national, state, or - 18 local significance, or land of a historic site of national, state, or local - 19 significance (public or private).
+Onsite - is a scenic overlook, picnic tables, and a tourist center.
+In addition to its - status as a locally important recreational resource, the 3-acre park is also a - 15 Section 4(f) resource; see Figures 2-5, 2-6, 2-7, and 2-8. - 16 A Section 4(f) property is any publicly-owned land of a public park, - 17 recreational area, or wildlife and waterfowl refuge of national, state, or - 18 local significance, or land of a historic site of national, state, or local - 19 significance (public or private).
 A transportation project approved by FHWA - 20 may not use a Section 4(f) property except as defined in 23 CFR 774.